IN THE ORCHARD OF DOLORES HUERTA

 “She was very gracious when I told her I had stolen her slogan, ‘Yes, We Can’,” the president said in 2012 when awarding Huerta the Presidential Medal of Freedom.
 “Knowing her, I’m pleased that she let me off easy.
 Because Dolores does not play.”

 Now 87, Huerta is still fighting, showing up at marches for minimum wage or in support of the Dream Act.
-A documentary, “Dolores,” is now in theaters.
+A documentary, “Dolores,” is now online.
 But her spirit lives on, not just in the Dolores Huerta Foundation but in her children — all eleven of them — organizing, lobbying, proving that we can.